malhill/NoteTaker/README.md

 ## BACK-END
 * Needed to connect the back end edits to the front end
+* Utilizing: Expess, Node, and NPM packages to help the app function
-* We utilized: GET, POST, and DELETE request methods
+* Utilizing: GET, POST, and DELETE request methods